LooseLab/Icarust/README.md

 | :zap: Icarust is a work in progress - as such some small bugs are to be expected. |
 |-----------------------------------------------------------------------------------|

-### Quick start docker
-Alternatively we offer a Docker container, which can be found at https://www.github.com/looselab/icarust_docker.
-This negates the need for any manual building, dependency management and is simple and easy to use.

 ## Quick start docker ( Recommended)
 Alternatively we offer a Docker container, which can be found at https://www.github.com/looselab/icarust_docker.
 This negates the need for any manual building, dependency management and is simple and easy to use.